 Before starting the thesis

 Before starting the thesis, you must ensure that you have completed sufficient studies and familiarised yourself with ethical guidelines, research permit practices and research data management.
-You know what the public nature of the thesis means.
+You should understand what it means for a thesis to be a public document.
 In addition, it is important to understand the entire process and to look at previous theses.
-In addition, from the very beginning, familiarise yourself with the instructions related to information retrieval and reporting.
+From the very beginning, you should also familiarise yourself with the instructions on information retrieval and reporting.

-At the thesis info event or introductory seminar, students are informed about the practices, stages and guidelines of their thesis project.
+At the thesis information session or introductory seminar, students are introduced to the practices, phases and guidelines of their thesis process.

 Contents: